TheJorgeSchmidt/oysters/README.md

 potential oyster farms on the U.S. mainland.

 Data sources:
-The landings data was obtained from https://www.fisheries.noaa.gov/foss/f?p=215:200:7482903932446
+The landings data [FOSS_landings.xlsx] was obtained from https://www.fisheries.noaa.gov/foss/f?p=215:200:7482903932446

-The imports data was obtained from
+The imports data [ANNUAL TRADE-NO AGGREGATION_.xlsx] was obtained from [link]

+The final data [file name] combines information from the files FOSS_landings.xlsx and ANNUAL TRADE-NO AGGREGATION_.xlsx.